“I, the machine, show you a world the way only I can see it. I free myself for today and forever from human immobility.” —Dziga Vertov

 Surveillance is a prominent theme in Poitras’s work, her most well-known documentary being Citizenfour (2014), on Edward Snowden.
 Astro Noise, the exhibition, was named after a communiqué from Snowden to Poitras: an encrypted file of the same name containing evidence of the National Security Agency’s mass surveillance of the American public — a paradigm-shifting reveal of global surveillance that was, at that point, yet unknown.
 As unruly (and misattributed) as hysteria, the risk of terrorism justified sweeping privacy violations.
 These were not seen as war on the “home front,” but instead became a procedural formality as habitual, and apparently essential, as linking one’s hands above one’s head for an airport body scan.
 (These very same scanners were at first scandalized as indecent exposure.)

-If the drone offers higher quality targeting than before, it is also more acutely flawed, imbued with the hubris of supposedly flawless sight: the abstract field that guides the missile to the child, or the wedding, or the market
+If the drone offers higher quality targeting than before, it is also more acutely flawed.
+The abstract field guides the missile to the child, or the market

 Linger for a second with the drone over the splayed bodies, and consider its metaphor.
 In Rings of Saturn, W.G.
 Sebald wrote of his childhood ability to see the known world made whole by the flight-paths of swallows; from feathered body to body, a tenuous volume was created, giving form to the unruled air.
 Today’s aeronautics find a dark mirror in Sebald’s fancy, slicing up the heavens to transform our worldly understanding “from the horizontal to the vertical, from the two-dimensional space of the old maps of army staffs to geopolitics based on volumes.”
 Those who control the sky determine events on ground level.